Aidan McArdle: Television

 McArdle is well known for his numerous television roles, the majority of which are period roles.
 He played a number of roles in biographical TV films.
-These roles include Dudley Moore in the 2004 television movie Not Only But Always; Albert Einstein in the 2005 biography Einstein's Big Idea (aka E=mc²); and Igor Stravinsky in the 2005 production Riot at the Rite.
+These roles include Dudley Moore in the 2004 television movie Not Only But Always; Albert Einstein in the 2005 biography Einstein's Big Idea (aka E=mc²), and again in Einstein and the Bomb (2024); and Igor Stravinsky in the 2005 production Riot at the Rite.

 In 2009 he appeared as a supporting character, Jewish anarchist Saul Landau, in an episode of the BBC TV series Casualty 1909.

 McArdle starred in Garrow's Law as John Silvester, and in the comedy television series Beautiful People (2008–09) as Andy Doonan.
 In the British period drama Mr Selfridge about the founder of the department store Selfridges, he played Lord Loxley, who becomes an arch-enemy to Harry Selfridge.
 Another prominent role was as a defence lawyer in The Fall.

 From 2022, he appeared in the ITV series Ridley.